Seasawher/mathlib4-help/docs/tactics.md

   uses tactic `tac₁` for the `nil` case, and `tac₂` for the `cons` case, and `a` and `as'` are used as names for the new variables introduced.
-- `cases h : e`, where `e` is a variable or an expression, performs cases on `e` as above, but also adds a hypothesis `h : e = ...` to each hypothesis, where `...` is the constructor instance for that particular case.
+- `cases h : e`, where `e` is a variable or an expression, performs cases on `e` as above, but also adds a hypothesis `h : e = ...` to each goal, where `...` is the constructor instance for that particular case.

 ## cases'